pip-services/pip-services-docs/content/en/python/commons/run/parameters.md

 - In general, this map may contain non-serializable values.
 - In contrast with other maps, its getters and setters support dot notation and are able to access properties in the entire object graph.
-- This class is often use to pass execution and notification arguments, and parameterize classes before execution.
+- This class is often used to pass execution and notification arguments, and parameterize classes before execution.

 ### Constructors
 Creates a new instance of the map and assigns its value.